UroshUchiha/bentokun.github.io/_posts/2018-06-30-June with EKA2L1.md

 ## 1. Console implementation
 - This makes the example console app work.
 Basically, I sped things up, ignored Console IPC calls and overwrote them with my own implementation.
 - Fortunately, it runs, but the pipeline right now is really messed up.
 It calls for rendering every 2048 ticks, after down count (20 000 ticks) will reschedule thread.
 I don't expect it to manually do rendering, but I do it for the sake of displaying the console text.
-- As you see, it renders a console.
+- As you can see, it renders a console.
 The real console works by opening another DLL (image in Symbian calling), calling a function in the DLL. **CConsole** communicates with hardware to print terminal text through IPC calls.
-However, I was so unpatient to get it working, so instead, I overwritted the vtable, replace the sixth entry (CConsoleBase::Write), with my own implementation, that put the text into OpenGL rendering list, and renders all the console text each 2048 ticks.
-This behavior will be changed in the feature, because the VTable entry of CConsoleBase::Write change in various version of Symbian.
+However, I was so unpatient to get it working, so instead, I overwrote the vtable, replaced the sixth entry (CConsoleBase::Write), with my own implementation, that put the text into OpenGL rendering list, and render all the console text each 2048 ticks.
+This behavior will be changed in the future, because the VTable entry of CConsoleBase::Write changes in various versions of Symbian.
 - IPC, though, are implemented, and you can see details of implementation below.
 - Here is the image of it running my console test.
 - ![Console](https://media.discordapp.net/attachments/431430141319708692/455664435717996544/Symbian.png?width=255&height=473)

 ## 2. Appveyor CI
 - I integrated a CI to EKA2L1.
-It allow users (mostly on Discord), to download builds and test for me.
+It allows users (mostly on Discord), to download builds and test for me.
 And yeah, I fix many dumb things reported by testers (not many contributors right now) :D, shoutout to them <3.
 - The hardest thing when implementing this CI is, I uses Lazarus UI.
 I will talk about GUI later, but there's no Lazarus Pascal provided.
 And the NewPascal supports only 32 bit.
 So I have to upload my own ver.
 However, the saddest thing is Lazarus will crash randomly (probably because of the memory on Appveyor).
 - You can download artifacts from [here](https://ci.appveyor.com/project/bentokun/eka2l1-mjiuq).

 ## 3. The UI
 - I don't have much experience in QT, and don't bother downloading 6GB just to make the GUI for now.
-When someone experienced with QT work with the GUI, I will switch to it.
+When someone experienced with QT works with the GUI, I will switch to it.
 It has big advantages, considering I'm using C++ to write the core.
 - Here is the thin layer in Pascal.
 It's really easy to import :D, Pascal is actually useful sometimes.
 - <script src="https://gist.github.com/bentokun/7d55361402977c987132d61fd60a5a92.js"></script>
-- For now, I just make a thin DLL layer for it.
-I wrote a Pascal unit import those core functions from the DLL.
+- For now, I just made a thin DLL layer for it.
+I wrote a Pascal unit to import those core functions from the DLL.
 - As now, the GUI is pretty usable.
 You can install, run things asynchronously.
 Here is a picture of it:
 - ![GUI Picture](https://media.discordapp.net/attachments/431430141319708692/455663094807658497/Symbian.JPG?width=645&height=474)